melezhik/SparrowCI/docs/dsl.md

 ```

 Task1 is executed two times, every time with input parameter `message` having
+different value (the first iteration with `How`, the second iteration with `are you?` ).

-different value.
-Task itself return output data as `MESSAGE` which is _accumulated_
+Task template itself returns output data as `MESSAGE` which is _accumulated_
 and accessible in main dependent task as `config()<tasks><task1><state>` list.

+Hub block is just a regular SparrowCI task to be executed to resolve task template
+execution iterator.

+The block should return data using `update_state` function,
+the returned data should be a HashMap with a `list` key that will hold a list of
+input parameters.

+The SparrowCI will iterate over the list and execute task template with
+input parameters taken from the list on every iteration step.

+Hub tasks are no different from regular SparrowCI tasks and could use all the features available
+( for example `depends/followup` references ).

 ## Source code and triggering